Azazello1986/spotware/spotware_task.md

 Step 3.1 If nonWorkingDaysSchedule.endSecondBase >= nonWorkingDaysSchedule.endSecond

-Step 3.1.1 Scheduler updates the value of the following parameters:
+Scheduler updates the value of the following parameters:

     ```
     nonWorkingDaysSchedule.isItInWorkingDays = false
     ```

-Step 3.1.2.
 Go to step 4.

 Step 3.2.
 If nonWorkingDaysSchedule.endSecondBase < nonWorkingDaysSchedule.endSecond

-Step 3.2.1 Scheduler updates the value of the following parameters:
+Scheduler updates the value of the following parameters:

     ```
     nonWorkingDaysSchedule.isItInWorkingDays = true
     ```

-Step 3.2.2 Go to step 5.
+Go to step 5.

 Step 4 Scheduler

-Step 4.1 Updates the value of the following parameters:
+Updates the value of the following parameters:

   ```
   nonWorkingDaysSchedule.status = "planned"
   nonWorkingDaysSchedule.updateSymbolIntervalDate = nonWorkingDaysSchedule.startNonWorkingDayDate
   ```

-Step 4.2 Go to step 1.
+Go to step 1.

 Step 5 Scheduler: